EFL League One play-offs: Records

-Eight clubs have secured promotion from the third tier of English football through the play-off final twice, Walsall becoming the first to do so in 2001 and most recently Sheffield Wednesday who beat Barnsley in the 2023 final.
+Nine clubs have secured promotion from the third tier of English football through the play-off final twice, Walsall becoming the first to do so in 2001 and most recently Charlton Athletic who beat Leyton Orient in the 2025 final.
 Brentford have failed to be promoted via the play-offs on seven occasions.
 Along with Bristol City, they have lost in the final three times.